FireBreather65/my-portfolio/README.md

 This is a fully responsive website!
 There aren't many other features, just feel free to click around to learn more about me 🙂

 ## Technologies
-This website was built with HTML, Tailwind, and React.
-This was my first time working React and Tailwind, and they were really fun to learn and use.
+This website was built with Tailwind and React.
+This was my first time working with both, and they were really fun to learn and use.

 ## Challenges and accomplishments
 I faced a lot of issues with React, most notably when learning to route my pages.
 However, I worked with a mentor to solve them :)